Truck Driver Fatigue

-At the law firm of Stephen Boutros, LTD., personal injury lawyers are dedicated to protecting the rights of people who have been injured in accidents caused by tired drivers.
+Law firm of Stephen Boutros, LTD., personal injury lawyer is dedicated to protecting the rights of people who have been injured in accidents caused by tired drivers.
 Whether a trucker fell asleep behind the wheel or was too tired to properly operate a vehicle, he or she should be held accountable for his or her negligence.
 Carefully investigating the circumstances of your case, we will seek maximum compensation on your behalf.

-The sooner we begin our investigation, the more we can do to preserve evidence and protect your rights.
-Do not hesitate to contact our Houston law offices or call us at (713) 425-4300 to schedule a free, no-hassle consultation regarding your truck accident.
+The sooner we begin the investigation, the more we can do to preserve evidence and protect your rights.
+Do not hesitate to contact my Houston law office or call me at (713) 425-4300 to schedule a free, no-hassle consultation regarding your truck accident.

 Truck Driver Fatigue in Harris County

 With extensive experience protecting the rights of truck accident victims, my firm can recognize the signs of driver fatigue.
 We will inspect the truck driver’s logbook and gas receipts and check black box and GPS data to determine whether or not a driver exceeded the amount of allowable hours.
 Drivers are always looking for ways to cut corners and extend their hours in order to meet deadlines, but when they do so, they put other motorists on the roadway at risk.

 Every truck is required by law to have a black box, which records information regarding truck speed and other maneuvers.
 If a truck was drifting in between lanes and making sudden steering adjustments, it may be a sign of driver fatigue.